 - Players might throw the dice in a way to get the numbers they want.
 (Addresses whether the dice outcome is random)

 - Tell the students that we are going to assume that the Rockets' shooters take the same number of shots as the Emeralds' shooters.
-With their dice the students play a Six-shot game, that is each team has the dice rolled three time.
+With their dice the students play a Six-shot game, that is each team has the dice rolled three times.
 The students look at the data to determine which team wins, or if the result is a draw.
-Students might use Copymaster One to record the results of their trials.
+Students might use Copymaster 1 to record the results of their trials.

 - Gather the class to discuss the results.

 How many games ended in a draw?
 In a set of 25 games around seven, eight, or nine will end in draws.
 There is slightly less than one third chance of a draw.

 What are the ways a draw might happen?
 (Both teams get three goals, two goals, one goal, or no goal)

 Event Rockets win Emeralds win Draw Number of games 8 10 9